eranif/codelite/docs/docs/AI/ai.md

 ## 5. Placeholders

-CodeLite offers a list of placeholders that can be used in prompts.
-This is useful when you want to create generic, reusable prompts.
+CodeLite provides a comprehensive set of placeholders that can be utilized within prompts.
+When you type `{{` in the chat box, a completion menu will appear displaying all available placeholders.

 **Supported placeholders:**